Code-Institute-Submissions/MFBuckley-front-end-milestone-project/README.md

 # Front End Milestone Project
 Course: Full Stack Web Developer - Code Institute Dublin Ireland.
-Front End milestone project using HTML,CSS & Bootstrap.
+First front-end milestone project.

-Fake Theater Website showing whats on, when, location and booking
+Fake Theater Website showing whats on, when, location and booking.
+Created using HTML,CSS & Bootstrap.

 Inspiration
 A personal interest in Culture and the Arts and...